jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 (2) The Tribunal may make an order authorising the inspection if it is satisfied that the chief executive has reasonable grounds for believing—
   (a) that there has been a breach of the tenancy agreement or a breach of this Act in relation to the tenancy; and (b) that the inspection is reasonably necessary for the purposes of the chief executive’s functions or powers under this Act in relation to the breach.
+(2A) The chief executive may, for the purpose of implementing a programme of inspections prepared under section 123CA, apply to the Tribunal for an order authorising an inspection under section 123D.
+(2B) The Tribunal may make an order authorising the inspection if it is satisfied that the chief executive has reasonable grounds for believing that the order is reasonably necessary for the purpose of implementing the programme.
-(3) The Tribunal’s authorisation may be given subject to conditions, which must be set out in the order.
+(3) The Tribunal’s authorisation under subsection (2) or (2B) may be given subject to conditions, which must be set out in the order.

 ### 124 Chief executive may take or defend proceedings on behalf of any party
 (1) Subject to subsection (3), the chief executive may, on being satisfied that there is a cause of action and that it is in the public interest to do so, on behalf of any party to a tenancy agreement do all or any of the following: